gptkrsh/eddiehub-guild-guide/getting-started/what-is-global-hack-week.md

 description: >-
   Global Hack Week is your opportunity to spend a week focused on creating, developing, and sharing the projects you’ve always wanted to tackle.
-The week-long event features workshops, fun mini-events,
+The week-long event features workshops, fun mini-events.
 ---

 # What is Global Hack Week?